intel-lab-lkp/linux/Documentation/virt/kvm/x86/msr.rst

         guest is communicating page encryption status to the host using the ``KVM_HC_MAP_GPA_RANGE`` hypercall, it can set bit 0 in this MSR to allow live migration of the guest.

+MSR_KVM_SUSPEND_STEAL:
+	0x4b564d09

+data:
+	This MSR is available if KVM_FEATURE_SUSPEND_STEAL is present in CPUID.
+Bit 0 controls whether the host should include the duration it has been suspended in steal time (1), or not (0).